PelionIoT/pelion-bridge-container-iothub/README.md

 arm PELION Device Shadow bridge for Microsoft IoTHub

+08/09/2021: updated bridge - better support for unified formatting of notifications/responses

 08/08/2021: updated bridge - minor fixes and updates for AWS and Pelion

 01/07/2021: updated bridge - minor fixes and dependency updates